-In collaboration with the Centre for the Integration of Research, Teaching and Learning (CIRTL), the CIRTL Postdoc Teaching Internship sees participants partner with a faculty mentor and work with their mentor to develop teaching philosophies, create individual teaching statements, and develop and deliver guest lectures over an academic term.
-The program is comprised of a three-day Instructional Skills Development teaching intensive course and a Teaching Internship.
+In collaboration with the Centre for the Integration of Research, Teaching and Learning (CIRTL), the Postdoctoral Fellows Teaching Internship (PDTI) sees participants partner with a faculty mentor and work with their mentor to develop teaching philosophies, create individual teaching statements, and develop and deliver guest lectures over an academic term.
+The program is comprised of a three-day Instructional Skills Workshop (ISW) teaching intensive course and a Teaching Internship.
+In order to enroll in the PDTI, all postdocs must first complete the Instructional Skills Workshop.
+The PDFO and CTLT offer two postdoc-specific ISWs each year, and postdocs are welcome to attend Faculty ISWs as well.